-As a Black/African American woman who is married to a Scottish immigrant with two multicultural children, I have a great deal of knowledge when comes to consciousness towards those unlike ourselves.
+As a Black/African American woman who is married to a Scottish immigrant with two multicultural children, I have a great deal of knowledge when comes to the conscious and unconscious biases towards those unlike ourselves.

 - Black/African American characters, women especially